 Mega Man 3 retains the gameplay formula the Mega Man games are so well known for.
 The player can choose to take on the eight robot masters in any order they choose.
 Each robot master is weak to another's special weapon, and it is up to the player to experiment and discover what will best work against his foes.
 Mega Man begins with only his mega buster weapon, but as he progresses, he will earn new weapons from each robot master that he defeats.
 Mega Man 3 is also known for the addition of the slide move, which became a staple of later iterations.
 The game also introduces a new Rush power, the Rush Marine, which allows Mega Man to travel through water.

 Each stage in the game employs a variety of new obstacles which Mega Man must conquer.
 These include low walls that must be slid under, tricky jumps, and the infamous disappearing block sections.

 Below are the Robot Masters unique to Mega Man 3.
 Like all classic Mega Man games, Mega Man gains each robot master's weapon when they are defeated.
-In an oddity for the series, the vulnerability relationships in Mega Man 3 aren't entirely circular: That is, there is not one solitary sequence for defeating the robot masters from beginning to end with the luxury of having the appropriate weapon on you (past the first fight).
-In other words, at some point even after your first boss fight, you will have to walk into a robot master encounter with a sub-optimal weapon.
-Note that in Dr. Wily's castle you encounter 8 additional Robot Masters from Mega Man 2 but they do not have full stages and you cannot use their weapons.
+In an oddity for the series, the vulnerability relationships in Mega Man 3 aren't entirely circular: That is, there is not one solitary sequence for defeating the robot masters from beginning to end with the luxury of having the appropriate weapon (past the first fight).
+In other words, at some point even after the first boss fight, players will have to walk into a robot master encounter with a sub-optimal weapon.
+Note that in Dr. Wily's castle, players encounter 8 additional Robot Masters from Mega Man 2 but they do not have full stages, nor do they have useable weapons.

 Main attacks: Top Man will throw out multiple tops that hover in the air before zoning in on Mega Man in a straight line.
 He will then spin (pirouette, really) and propel himself across the screen at Mega Man.